 To activate pre-caching, go the PWA plugin settings and click on PreCaching settings.
-Here select automatic, enter the post count (a good number will be 10) and click on the save button.
+Here select automatic, enter the post count (a good number will be 10) and click on the Save button.

 That’s it! – your website will now show an “add to home screen button” when a user visits it from a smartphone.
-You can now serve your website as progressive web application.
+You can now serve your website as a progressive web application.